1901 Access Control Policy

 AC-4 Information Flow Enforcement

-Explicitly approved authorizations for controlling the flow of FTI information within the system and between interconnected systems shall be maintained in accordance with applicable policy and the technical safeguards in place to protect FTI.
+Enforce approved authorizations for controlling the flow of CUI information within the system and between interconnected systems based on the technical safeguards in place to protect CUI.

 AC-5 Separation of Duties